beta-j/Bandit-Wargame-Writeup/Levels/Level24 -> Level25.md

 Wrong!
 Please enter the correct pincode.
 Try again.
 ```

+Now that we know exactly the format the service is expecting, we can either spend hours and hours typing in different pin codes until we find the right one, or else we can write a simple script to make our lives that much easier.

+Let's start by creating a directory in `/tmp/` and creating a file called `myscript.sh`, which we can open with `nano` for editing.

 ```console
 bandit24@bandit:/tmp/myscript$ mkdir /tmp/scriptdir
 bandit24@bandit:/tmp/myscript$ cd /tmp/scriptdir
 bandit24@bandit:/tmp/scriptdir$ touch myscript.sh
 bandit24@bandit:/tmp/scriptdir$ nano myscript.sh
 ```

+For the time being let's just try a quick proof-of-concept.
+The following code should generate 100 different four-digit PIN codes from 0000 to 0099:

 ```bash
 #!/bin/bash